sakaki-/gentoo-on-rpi-64bit/README.md

 * <a id="metapackage"></a>A metapackage, [`sys-firmware/rpi3-64bit-meta`](https://github.com/sakaki-/rpi3-overlay/tree/master/dev-embedded/rpi3-64bit-meta) from the (subscribed) [`rpi3`](https://github.com/sakaki-/rpi3-overlay) ebuild repository (overlay) governs the inclusion of all the components discussed below (controlled by a set of USE flags).
 The version of the metapackage matches the version of the live-USB release to which it pertains.

   > For avoidance of doubt, by default the `rpi3-64bit-meta` metapackage does _not_ specify the various end-user applications installed on the image (such as `libreoffice`, `firefox` etc.), so these may be freely uninstalled or modified as required (if you only intend to install *additional* applications however, you can specify the `apps` USE flag for `rpi3-64bit-meta`, and then remove `libreoffice`, `firefox` etc from your @world set (`/var/lib/portage/world`).
-* <a id="boot_fw"></a>The `/boot` firmware (_excluding_ the kernel and DTBs; _those_ are provided by `sys-kernel/bcmrpi3-kernel-bin`, discussed later) is provided by [`sys-boot/rpi3-64bit-firmware`](https://github.com/sakaki-/rpi3-overlay/tree/master/sys-boot/rpi3-64bit-firmware): the upstream [`raspberrypi/firmware/boot`](https://github.com/raspberrypi/firmware/tree/master/boot) repo is checked once per week for new release tags, and a new corresponding ebuild created automatically if one is found.
-This package also provides 'starter' configuration files `/boot/cmdline.txt` and `/boot/config.txt` (with settings matching those on the image), but these are `CONFIG_PROTECT`ed, so any changes you make subsequently will be preserved.
+* <a id="boot_fw"></a>The `/boot` firmware (_excluding_ the kernel and DTBs; _those_ are provided by `sys-kernel/bcmrpi3-kernel<-bis>-bin`, discussed later) is provided by [`sys-boot/rpi3-64bit-firmware`](https://github.com/sakaki-/rpi3-overlay/tree/master/sys-boot/rpi3-64bit-firmware): the upstream [`raspberrypi/firmware/boot`](https://github.com/raspberrypi/firmware/tree/master/boot) repo is checked once per week for new release tags, and a new corresponding ebuild created automatically if one is found.
+This package also pulls in (via [`sys-boot/rpi3-boot-config`](https://github.com/sakaki-/rpi3-overlay/tree/master/sys-boot/rpi3-boot-config)) 'starter' configuration files `/boot/cmdline.txt` and `/boot/config.txt` (with settings matching those on the image), but these are `CONFIG_PROTECT`ed, so any changes you make subsequently will be preserved.
 * <a id="wifi"></a>The configuration file `brcmfmac43430-sdio.txt`, required for the RPi3's integrated WiFi, is provided by [`sys-firmware/brcm43430-firmware`](https://github.com/sakaki-/rpi3-overlay/tree/master/sys-firmware/brcm43430-firmware) (its main firmware being provided by the standard [`linux-firmware`](http://packages.gentoo.org/package/sys-kernel/linux-firmware) package).
    * This package now also provides the equivalent file `brcmfmac43455-sdio.txt`, for use with the RPi3 B+'s new [dual-band WiFi](https://www.raspberrypi.com.tw/tag/bcm2837/) setup (Cypress CYW43455), plus the `brcmfmac43430-sdio.clm_blob`.
    * The WiFi regulatory domain (initially set to `GB` on the image), is set by the `rpi3-wifi-regdom` service (provided by the [`net-wireless/rpi3-wifi-regdom`](https://github.com/sakaki-/rpi3-overlay/tree/master/net-wireless/rpi3-wifi-regdom) package); its value may be set by editing the file `/etc/conf.d/rpi3-wifi-regdom`.